 PyLith is a finite-element code for dynamic and quasistatic simulations of crustal deformation, primarily earthquakes and volcanoes.

-PyLith v2.2.1 provides a few new minor features and bugfixes.
+PyLith v2.2.2 provides a few new minor bugfixes.

 Binaries are available from the links below.
 Detailed installation instructions for the binary packages are in the User Manual.
 Use the PyLith Installer to install from source with detailed building instructions for a few platforms in the INSTALL file bundled with the PyLith Installer utility.
 We also offer a Docker image (see the PyLith User Manual for instructions) for running PyLith within a portable, virtual Linux environment.
 Windows 10 users should install the Windows Subsystem for Linux and use the Linux x86_64 binary; users with earlier versions of Windows should install Docker and use the Docker image.

 Aagaard, B., M. Knepley, C. Williams (2017), PyLith v2.2.1, Computational Infrastructure for Geodynamics, Available from: geodynamics.org, doi: 10.5281/zenodo.886600, url: https://geodynamics.org/cig/software/pylith/